There’s a secret marketing strategy I’ve seen over the years that makes and breaks more businesses than any other.

 The most important thing you can take away from this message is to become a marketing farmer.
 It’s a simple three-step process:

 - Advertise with the intention of finding people who are interested in what you do.
-Do this by offering a free report, video, CD etc. etc. Any kind of free information that presents a solution to a problem they have.
+Do this by offering something free like a report, video, CD etc. Any kind of free information that presents a solution to a problem they have.
 This positions you as an expert and as an educator rather than a salesperson.
 Which would YOU prefer to buy from?

 - Add them to your database